-- 71. (1) A person who wishes to dump at sea any waste or other material must- 25 - (a) apply in writing to the Minister in the form stipulated by the Minister for a dumping permit that authorises the waste or other material to be loaded aboard a vessel, aircraft, platform or other structure and to be dumped at sea; and (b) pay the prescribed fee.
+- (a) apply in writing to the Minister in the form stipulated by the Minister for a 25 dumping permit that authorises the waste or other material to be loaded aboard a vessel, aircraft, platform or other structure and to be dumped at sea; and - (b) pay the prescribed fee.

-(2) When deciding an application for a dumping permit contemplated in subsection 30 (1), the Minister must have regard to-
+(2) When deciding an application for a dumping permit contemplated in subsection(1), the Minister must have regard to-30

-- (a) the Waste Assessment Guidelines set out in Schedule 2; - (b) any coastal management programme applicable in the area; - (c) the likely environmental impact of the proposed activity; - (d) national legislation dealing with waste; - (e) the interests of the whole community; and - (f) any other factors that may be prescribed.
+- (a) the Waste Assessment Guidelines set out in Schedule 2; - (b) any coastal management programme applicable in the area; - (c) the likely environmental impact of the proposed activity; - (d) national legislation dealing with waste; - (e) the interests of the whole community; - (f) transboundary impacts and international obligations and standards; and - (g) any other factors that may be prescribed.